 Violet grinned, “I can see that.”

 Spike chuckled as he listened to the children plan while they kept an ear out for their tickets being called, he was looking forward to seeing what Willow did with the world.
-He didn’t think it would be as easy as just showing up and claiming mine.
+He didn’t think it would be as easy as just showing up and claiming it.
 The demons winning various prizes made him wish that he had a ticket so that he could get in on the fun.
 He wondered if any of the demons liked cards, he might have to ask after the raffle.